+'''

 @Intercept(InterceptionType.ALWAYS)

+'''

 Determines when Seam interceptors are active.
-The possible values are defined by the InterceptionType enumeration: ALWAYS, INVOKE\APPLICATION, NEVER.
+The possible values are defined by the InterceptionType enumeration: ALWAYS, AFTER_RESTORE_VIEW, AFTER_UPDATE_MODEL_VALUES, INVOKE_APPLICATION, NEVER.

 When no interception type is explicitly specified, the default depends upon the component type.
 For entity beans, the default is NEVER.
-For session beans and JavaBeans, the default is INVOKE\APPLICATION (interception only enabled during the JSF invoke application phase).
+For session beans, message driven beans and JavaBeans, the default is ALWAYS.